-Engaged shadowers who remain interested in joining the group will next be asked to write a brief (1-2 singlespaced pages) summary of a facet of research related to the Anderson Lab.
+Engaged students who shadow and remain interested in joining the group will next be asked to write a brief (1-2 single-spaced pages) summary of a facet of research related to the Anderson Lab.
 This literature summary will synthesize information from our published (or preliminary) work along with the published work of others.
 The document will be evaluated by the most-relevant individuals in the lab and will undergo at least one round of revision.
 The objectives are: